-The MWRTA will replace 4 Type "D" Gas vehicles with 8 new CNG Vehicles.
+The MWRTA will replace 6 Type "D" CNG vehicles with 6 new CNG Vehicles.
 The Fixed Route Fleet has grown to 40 vehicles, with a max pull out of 33 vehicles, giving us a 15 % spare ratio.
-The Authority's 5 year plan is to replace and expand the fleet with 8 new type "D" CNG Vehicles next year and 5 each year thereafter, unless funding for growth dictates an increase in those numbers.
-The MWRTA will be distributing 8 new type "E" vehicles into its ADA Demand Response Fleet this year with 1 new EV Transit.
-We will be surplusing 8 vehicles from the current fleet.
-The Demand Response fleet has grown to 37 vehicles, max vehicle pull out of 31, for a spare ratio of 16%.
-The plan is to replace the fleet over the next two to three years, with 8 new type "E" Vehicles per year.
+The Authority's 5-year plan is to replace and expand the fleet with 5 new type "D" CNG Vehicles next year and 5 each year thereafter, unless funding for growth dictates an increase in those numbers.
+The MWRTA will be distributing 8 new type "E" vehicles into its ADA Demand Response Fleet this year with 2 new EV Transits.
+We will surplus 8 vehicles from the current fleet.
+The Demand Response fleet has grown to 42 vehicles, max vehicle pull out of 32, for a spare ratio of 16%.
+The plan is to continue to replace the fleet over the next two to three years, with 8 new type "E" Vehicles per year depending on need.
 Some of these vehicles will be directed to updating COA's, Employment Options, SMOC and other non-profits.
 The Authority is studying the viability of converting its entire demand response fleet to electric vehicles (EV).
 The Authority will be testing the range on the new EV Vehicle, which states capacity at 200 miles.
+If electric vehicles cannot reach the 200 mile benchmark the Authority would need to double the fleet which is not a sustainable capital plan.

-Looking ahead to FY2022, we will have flexibility in increasing fleet size, as we have targeted replacement of any and all eligible vehicles.
-Given that some DR vehicles will not meet mileage thresholds, there is a possibility (with MassDOT approval) that some of the programmed funds could be redirected to Fixed Route or used to purchase a different vehicle class than the 16 passenger 25' (which we may want to think to do if we are continually and more frequently paying for a second vehicle to go out due to overcrowding).
+Looking ahead to FY22, we will have flexibility in increasing fleet size, as we have targeted replacement of any and all eligible vehicles.
+Given that some DR vehicles will not meet mileage thresholds, there is a possibility (with MassDOT approval) that some of the programmed funds could be redirected to Fixed Route or used to purchase a different vehicle class than the 16 passenger 25'.